RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-9.6.md

 ## Control Statement

-Conduct system backup by maintaining a redundant secondary system that is not collocated with the primary system and that can be activated without loss of information or disruption to operations.
+The organization accomplishes information system backup by maintaining a redundant secondary system that is not collocated with the primary system and that can be activated without loss of information or disruption to operations.

-## Control guidance

-The effect of system backup can be achieved by maintaining a redundant secondary system that mirrors the primary system, including the replication of information.
-If this type of redundancy is in place and there is sufficient geographic separation between the two systems, the secondary system can also serve as the alternate processing site.

-## Control assessment-objective
+## Control Objective

-system backup is conducted by maintaining a redundant secondary system that is not collocated with the primary system;
+Determine if the organization accomplishes information system backup by maintaining a redundant secondary system that:

+- \[CP-9(6)[1]\] is not collocated with the primary system; and

-system backup is conducted by maintaining a redundant secondary system that can be activated without loss of information or disruption to operations.
+- \[CP-9(6)[2]\] can be activated without loss of information or disruption to operations.